realmagicgreen/magicgreen-gridsome/content/posts/2020-07-14-raising-awareness.md

 ### Lower your carbon footprint

 Our greenhouse gas emissions are causing climate change and ocean acidification.

-By driving less and carpooling, flying less, using less electricity, choosing renewable energy (solar power, hybrid vehicles, etc) whenever possible and voting for policymakers who believe in solving climate change, we can all make a big difference for the ocean and all of life on Earth.
+By driving less and carpooling, flying less, using less electricity, choosing renewable energy (solar power, hybrid vehicles, etc) whenever possible.

+And voting for policymakers who believe in solving climate change, we can all make a big difference for the ocean and all of life on Earth.

 ### Choose not to eat marine wildlife.

 Overfishing is another huge issue impacting the ocean.

-By choosing not to eat seafood, or as Dr. Earle calls it, marine wildlife, we can help by showing fisheries that there’s less demand for their fish supply and we want them to leave the fish, mollusks and other edible marine life in the sea where it belongs.
-Of course, many people around the world depend on protein from the ocean to survive, and artisanal fisheries are crucial for many coastal populations.
+By choosing not to eat seafood, or as Dr. Earle calls it, marine wildlife.

+We can help by showing fisheries that there’s less demand for their fish supply.

+We want them to leave the fish, mollusks and other edible marine life in the sea where it belongs.

+Of course, many people around the world depend on protein from the ocean to survive.

+Artisanal fisheries are crucial for many coastal populations.

 But in America and other developed countries, we have more of a choice.

 ### Stop using single-use plastics

 Plastic pollution is clogging up waterways and poisoning marine creatures from sea turtles to fish and seabirds.

-By carrying a reusable water bottle and avoiding using plastic drinking straws, utensils, etc., we can greatly reduce the amount of plastic thrown into landfills that often release plastics into the ocean.
+By carrying a reusable water bottle and avoiding using plastic.

+Starting with single use plastic, as drinking straws, utensils, etc., we can greatly reduce the amount of plastic thrown into landfills.

+That often release plastics into the ocean.

 ### Use your own special talent to help fight for the ocean.